tarwn/lessthandot-hugo/blogs/content/posts/2008-11-28-intranet-site-for-reporting-services-rep.md

 ```
 ListChildren method requires 2 parameters.
 The first parameter is the path of the folder to look in and the second parameter is a flag to indicate if the method should recurse through subdirectories.

 The method returns an array of catalogitem objects based on the user permissions.
 The catalog items can be reports,data sources,folders Once we get the array of catalog items, we loop through the array and read the properties of each catalogitem.
 A catalogitem properties give us information about the item like Name,Created By, Description, Path, Type etc. Here we mainly make use of the type and Name.
 If an item is of type “Folder” we add the item to combo box.
-Since we don’t want to show data sources folder to users, we check for the name “Data Sources” and ignore it.
+Since we don't want to show data sources folder to users, we check for the name “Data Sources” and ignore it.

 6.The next method ListReports is written for SelectedIndexChanged event of the folders combobox which means when an item in the folders combobox is selected this event is fired.
 As the name suggests this method lists all the reports in the selected folder item.
 We pass the path of the selected folder as a parameter to the List Children method.
 This time we check if the Item.type is Report.